tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 ### Limited parallel execution with promises ###

 Using promises we can improve the previous implementation by making the code more readable and maintainable.
-Having exactly the same `execution` function as before, the first thing to notice here is that we have a local `executor` function.
+In this case instead of using callbacks the `execution` function returns a promise.
+The first thing to notice is that we have a local nested `executor` function.
 In general this function is responsible to keep pulling available tasks from the given `tasks` queue and execute them one at a time (event loop cycle), where each result should be collected into the `results` variable.
 When no task has been left into the queue the executor should terminate.

 In order to do this in asynchronous way we should wrap all this into a `promise` so this functions returns a promise.
 Within the execution code of this promise we have another function called `loop` which first checks if there are tasks for execution and if there are pulls one and executes it, otherwise calls the `resolve` in order to terminate the executor.
 When a task is fulfilled we have to collect the `result` and then call for another loop via recursion.
 In case an error has been thrown we should call the `reject` to immediately terminate the executor.